smy999/KINT/README.md

 This project automatically detects new internet terms and updates this in our dictionary.

-For this, the 1st Model detects new internet terms, and the 2nd Model extracts sentiment analysis of them an example sentence of them.
+For this, the 1st Model detects new internet terms, and the 2nd Model extracts sentiment analysis result of them and example sentence of them.

 # Progress
 ![system](https://user-images.githubusercontent.com/68207910/91655449-8652aa00-eaeb-11ea-8b4e-d28d9325c1b4.png)